Menu

 Verifiable Credentials

-Digitally signed claims you can present to many organisations without each one calling back to the issuer.
+Digitally signed claims a person, organisation, or device can present to many services without every verifier calling back to the issuer.

 Decentralized Identity

-A model where identity and trust can be proven across organisations without a single central authority or platform lock‑in.
+A trust model where identity proof can be exchanged across organisations without a single central platform owning the ecosystem.

 Why it matters

-Lower integration cost, stronger privacy controls, and clearer assurance for cross‑organisation access.
+Lower integration cost, stronger privacy controls, cleaner onboarding, and clearer assurance for cross-organisation access.

 What changes